anilbattini/scrcpy/README.md

 5) sudo ninja install (Make sure phone is connected to your PC/Laptop with usbDebugging enabled)
 6) Final step: Start screen mirroring by running the command 'scrcpy'

-#### Note: If any of the above is confusing or you got stuck anywhere, please just google it.
+#### Note: If any of the above is confusing or you got stuck anywhere, please just google it or go through following detailed setup.

 ## Setup (Detailed)